browserstack/cucumber-ruby-appium-app-browserstack/README.md

 ## Getting Help

-If you are running into any issues or have any queries, please check [Browserstack Support page](https://www.browserstack.com/support/app-automate) or [get in touch with us](https://www.browserstack.com/contact?ref=help).
+If you are running into any issues or have any queries, please check [Browserstack Support page](https://www.browserstack.com/support/app-automate) or [get in touch with us](https://www.browserstack.com/contact?ref=help).\

-For other test frameworks supported by App-Automate refer our [Developer documentation](https://www.browserstack.com/docs/)
+Note: For other test frameworks supported by App-Automate refer our [Developer documentation](https://www.browserstack.com/docs/)

 ## Addtional Resources
 * [Cucumber](https://cucumber.io/)